mamun2519/CS50/scratch-pogramming/redme.md

 - Repeat steps 1 and 2 with the quotient from the previous division until the quotient is 0.

 - Read the remainders in reverse order to get the binary representation.

+## octal to hexadecimal

+To convert an octal number to hexadecimal, you can:

+- Convert the octal number to binary

+- Group the binary bits into sets of four

+- Calculate the value of each set from left to right

+For example, to convert 536 from octal to hexadecimal, you can:

+- Convert 536 to binary: (536){8} = (101) (011) (110) = (101011110){2}
+- Group the binary bits into sets of four: (101011110)2=(0001)(0101)(1110)
+- Calculate the value of each set from left to right: (15E)16

+The hexadecimal value for 536 is 15E.